Do I really need insurance?

-Mable has worked with Zurich Australian Insurance Limited and Gow-Gates Insurance Brokers Pty Ltd to establish a suite of covers that are made available to all its affiliated care workers when providing services arranged and invoiced through the Mable platform.
+Mable has worked with Berkshire Hathaway Specialty Insurance and Gow-Gates Insurance to establish a suite of covers that are made available to all its affiliated care workers when providing services arranged and invoiced through the Mable platform.

 Subject to the terms and conditions of the policies, the covers provide you with the additional peace of mind if you face costs and damages awarded against you as a result of a claim arising from the provision of approved nursing care, personal care, and domestic and social care services to Care Recipients.

 Important Note!
 The cover only applies for work that is arranged and invoiced through the Mable platform.
 You will not be covered for work arranged or invoiced outside the Mable platform.